GeoscienceAustralia/ptha/ptha_access/README.md

 shapefile formats.
 This information is useful to get a high-level overview of the PTHA results.

-We also provide access to details information for every event in our analysis: earthquake discretization, tsunami initial condition, and wave time-series at a large set of points in the ocean ('hazard points').
+We also provide access to detailed information for every event in our analysis: earthquake discretization, tsunami initial condition, and wave time-series at a large set of points in the ocean ('hazard points').
 This information is useful for site-specific tsunami hazard studies (which use it for model